OppeyChips/OppeyChips/README.md

 I focus on delivering clean, high-performance applications with thoughtful UI/UX.
 From sleek **Next.js** websites to **Unity** game prototypes, I design products that feel smooth, look premium, and actually solve problems.

-I enjoy working on personal brands, community tools, and playful digital ideas — especially Discord bots and sports-themed platforms.
+I enjoy working on personal brands, community tools, and playful digital ideas, Discord bots and motive driven platforms.
 Creating things that people genuinely enjoy using is what keeps me coding.

 ---